Can moms be an expert on boys’ toys, or should dad take charge instead? I don’t know about you, but I want to be a cool mom.

 - Creative toys: Basic art supplies and kid’s musical instruments are suitable for 4-year-olds.
 They’ll also develop their fine motor skills and confidence.

-- Ride-on toys: These are always exciting, especially for boys.
+- Ride-on toys: These are always exciting, especially for 4-year-old boys.
 Just be sure that you’ve taken acceptable safety precautions, like ensuring supervision and protective gear.

 - Fantasy toys: These don’t only include costumes.
 Anything that sparks your child’s imagination (like figurines or props) will do.